 Stena Lagan Gallery

 Below is a small selection of images to give a flavour of what STENA LAGAN looked like inside on the Belfast – Liverpool (Birkenhead) service.
 For a more detailed look, visit our Look Inside Stena Lagan/Mersey special feature.
-STENA LAGAN will be rebuilt in Turkey during 2020, and so her internal appearance is likely to change.
+STENA LAGAN was rebuilt in Turkey during 2020/21, and so her internal appearance has changed.

 Frequently Asked Questions (FAQ’s)

 Stena Lagan was completed in 2005 at Cantiere Navale di Visentini Francesco & C., Donada, Italy.

 Stena Lagan has been renamed STENA SCANDIA for her new role in the Baltic.